Neeta Sen: Personal life

 Born to Jagadish Bardhan and Abha Bardhan on 13 November 1927 she was the second daughter with three sisters and one brother.
 She married Sunil Sen and had a daughter and a son.
-Her granddaughter Rimjhim Sen is associated with fashion designing in Bollywood.

 Final illness and death

 Neeta gave up eating meat in her later years.
 A frail person, she started suffering from colitis from a young age.
 On 31 March 2006, she started getting severe abdominal pains and died on 1 April 2006.